 The Earth Systems Internship

-- An internship or research project must be approved by Julie, Kevin, or Katie to meet the ES requirement.
+- An internship project must be pre-approved by Earth Systems to meet the ES requirement.

 Some examples of prior ES internships include supervised independent research; policy analysis with local, state or federal government departments; environmental consulting; and curriculum development in environmental education.
 Please note: advocacy or lobbying work, public surveys, canvassing, trail maintenance, or work as a laboratory technician or office assistant cannot be used to meet the ES internship requirement.